Rhialto/MegaPET/README.md

 If you select this option then normally you would also select the 8096 memory and its Control Register.
 In theory you could have an 8296 and remove the 8096 style extra 64 KB RAM chips (and the Control Register), so it's a separate option.
 But in practice I estimate that nobody would do such a silly thing.

+Selecting this option also includes the HRE (HiRes Emulator) with its memory control register at `$E888`.

 #### $9000 RAM, $A000 RAM

 Activates (pulls down) the `/RAM SEL 9` and `/RAM SEL A` signals (see the Supplement section 2.4: JU1, JU2).